What is Conditional Access?

 Specifically, digital content providers have adopted a variety of CAS solutions such as the DigiCipher 2 (DCII) from General Instruments (the company was later split into three and the parts divested), Nagravision from Nagra Kudelski, and VideoGuard from what originated as NDS, today named Synamedia.
 One of the most widely used industry standards is the Digital Video Broadcasting (DVB) standard.
 This is an open standard service managed by an international committee consisting of broadcasters, equipment vendors, and other companies with an interest in digital broadcasting.

-It is also a good example of how CAS technology addresses the challenges traditional broadcasters face.
+It is also a good example of how conditional access systems work and what they provide in terms of technology to address the challenges traditional broadcasters face.
 The DVB-CI (Common Interface) and CI+ standards allow device manufacturers to work with many different CA systems and the DVB-CSA (Common Scrambling Algorithm) standard provides the cipher that encrypt the content.
 The DVB standard also specifies SimulCrypt as a methodology to reduce the amount of bandwidth it takes to transmit video if more than one CAS is deployed.
 With Simulcrypt compliant CA systems the video is only transmitted once to all subscribers, who then also receive EMMs and ECMs to help determine what content they may watch.

 Another major issue for broadcasters is that if a CAS system was hacked (which would generally happen after three to four years with smart card-based systems), the pay-TV operator had to pay for and send new smart cards with new unique information, thus rendering the old cards useless.
 This represents a major cost and considerable operational challenges for pay-TV operators, thus hitting them with additional CAPEX (purchase new cards) and OPEX (logistics of card distribution).